taikun114/DragLocker/README.md

 ### Download

-> [!IMPORTANT]
-> I am currently awaiting Apple's review of the App Store version.
-Once the review is completed, the GitHub version will be released along with it.
-Please wait a little longer.

 You can download DragLocker for free from the [**Releases page**](https://github.com/taikun114/DragLocker/releases/latest) or purchase it for $2.99 on the [**Mac App Store**](https://apps.apple.com/us/app/draglocker/id6770572129).

-> [!NOTE]
-> Prices may vary by region.
-The price is based on 500 JPY, so it may change automatically due to fluctuations in foreign exchange rates.

 <p align="left">
   <a href="https://apps.apple.com/us/app/draglocker/id6770572129" target="_blank">